How to Prepare a Financial Plan for Startup Business (w/ example)

 Start by assessing your current situation by—calculating your income, expenses, assets, and liabilities, what the startup costs are, how much you have against them, and how much financing you need.

-Assessing your current financial situation and health will help determine how much capital you need for your startup and help plan fundraising activities and outreach.
+Assessing your current financial situation and health will help determine how much capital you need for your small business and help plan fundraising activities and outreach.

 Furthermore, determining financial needs helps prioritize operational activities and expenses, effectively allocate resources, and increase the viability and sustainability of a business in the long run.